mkraemer67/haskell-ml/README.md

 # haskell-ml
 Machine Learning in Haskell with a focus on neural networks.

 NOTE: This is a work in progress in its very early stages.
+NO RELEASE YET!

 ## Features
 * High speed due to hmatrix